Ramez Dayoub: Club career

 Starting his career at Safa, it was reported that Dayoub had moved to I-League side East Bengal in summer 2009.
-However, the transfer eventually fell through, as Safa didn't issue his International Transfer Certificate (ITC), and the player returned back to Lebanon.
+However, the transfer eventually fell through, as Safa did not issue his International Transfer Certificate (ITC), and the player returned to Lebanon.

 He subsequently moved to Myanmar at Yangon United a few months later, playing in an official game, but it was revealed in November that the transfer was carried out using forged documents.
 Dayoub was suspended indefinitely by the Lebanese Football Association (LFA).

 On 11 November 2010, Dayoub moved to Al-Shabab in the Bahraini Premier League after FIFA approved of the transfer.
 Dayoub played in the 2011 Myanmar National League for Magway.
 In December 2011, he joined Selangor FA ahead of the 2012 Malaysia Super League.

 On 26 February 2013, Dayoub was found to be involved in the 2013 Lebanese match-fixing scandal: he was accused of illegal betting on several national and continental games involving Lebanese teams and the national team.
 Dayoub was banned from football for life and fined $15,000.
 In view of the decision, Selangor FA had the player's registration with the Football Association of Malaysia annulled.